 Alm.
 Brand – Report on trading in Alm.
 Brand A/S shares by executives and their related parties

-Pursuant to article 19 of the EU Regulation 596/2014 and according to a power of attorney given by Pia Laub, Alm.
+Pursuant to article 19 of the EU Regulation 596/2014 and according to a power of attorney given by Rasmus Werner Nielsen, Alm.
 Brand A/S is required to file information on trading in shares in Alm.
 Brand A/S or other securities related to these shares by executives and their related parties.

 Please see attached report.